 What the world knew about the environmental impact of China’s Three Gorges Dam during its early planning stages was largely thanks to the efforts of Chinese journalist Dai Qing.
 Three Gorges Dam is a giant dam on the Yangtze (Yangzi) River that the Chinese government erected during the 1990s and 2000s.
-It is the world’s largest hydroelectric dam in terms of installed capacity—it can produce an impressive 22,500 megawatts—and is one of the world’s most controversial dams because it had a gigantic social and environmental footprint.
-Read more on the blog.
+It is the world’s largest hydroelectric dam in terms of installed capacity—it can produce an impressive 22,500 megawatts—and is one of the world’s most controversial dams because it had a huge social and environmental footprint.

 The Three Gorges Dam was an old dream among modern Chinese engineers.
 The Republic of China’s first president Sun Yat-sen first envisioned building a dam at the Three Gorges in 1919, but political and economic challenges prevented the project from getting off the ground.
 It was not until the mid-1980s that the Chinese government resurrected the plans with the resources to see it completed.

 In 1988, Dai read about the project in her local newspaper.
 The following February she published Yangtze!
 Yangtze!, a collection of essays from forty scientists, economists, and journalists who opposed the dam.
 The essays warned that the Three Gorges Dam would have grave social and environmental consequences, such as the displacement of over one million people, and advised the Chinese government to reconsider its decision to build the dam.
 Dai’s collection was the first time that the public had heard about the negative impacts of Three Gorges, as engineering and impact studies had been carried out secretly.
 The revelations ignited one of the first environmental debates in modern Chinese history.